-If you actually watch the world closely you’ll see that it’s a much more cooperative place than it’s made out to be.
-The reason we think it’s worse than it is is because we process our world via various media.
+If we actually watch the world closely we’ll see that it’s a much more cooperative place than it’s made out to be.
+The reason we think it’s worse than it is, is because we process our world via various media.
 And all media are the same in that they need money to operate, so somewhere along they line they’re beholden to someone.

 Every day a huge number of friendships are made.
 For everyone hurt in a tragedy there are hundreds of people who respond with compassionate action.
 People work hard every day keeping others safe or healthy or fed or happy.
 Soldier’s go into danger to protect people they will never meet.
 People dedicate time to charities and to look after stray dogs and cats.
 People help out their neighbours and they hold their friends while they cry.